 Land Use Planning Services

-Access the Public Portal 24/7 for submitting planning application forms and proposals.
+Access the secure Cityview Portal 24/7 for submitting planning application forms and proposals.
 The portal accepts credit card payments.
 Learn more about the Development Review Process.

-The Town of Collingwood (TOC) has an Interim Control By-law (ICBL) regarding water allocation
+The Town of Collingwood (TOC) has an Interim Control By-law (ICBL) regarding water allocation.
+Here is a curb cut directly to the Engage Collingwood page which has up-to-date information.

 Land Use Planning